-To date, 30 surveys completed by Cultural Enhancement Fund recipients have been used to evaluate the economic benefits of the program.
+To date, 39 surveys completed by Cultural Enhancement Fund recipients have been used to evaluate the economic benefits of the program.
+Surveys have been completed for 16 capital projects, 12 events, 6 planning projects, and 5 programs.
 See Cultural Enhancement Fund project for more information on the benefits of the CEF program.